FlaskSimpleAuth Documentation

 Authentication

-The main authentication configuration directive is FSA_AUTH
+The main authentication configuration directive is FSA_AUTH which governs the

-authentication methods used by the get_user
+authentication methods used by the get_user function, as described in the

 following sections.
-Defaut is httpd
+Defaut is httpd.

 If a non-token scheme is provided, authentication will be token

-followed by the provided scheme, i.e. token
+followed by the provided scheme, i.e. token is tried first anyway if

 enabled.